ASUS-AICS/LibMultiLabel/docs/tutorials/Parameter_Selection_for_Neural_Networks.rst

 ----------------------------

 It is time consuming to search over the entire parameter space.
-To save time, LibMultiLabel has incorporated some early stopping techniques.
+To save time, LibMultiLabel has incorporated some early stopping techniques implemented in `Ray <https://arxiv.org/abs/1807.05118>`_ .

-Here we demonstrate an example of applying an ASHA (Asynchronous Successive Halving Algorithm) Scheduler .
+Here we demonstrate an example of applying an `ASHA (Asynchronous Successive Halving Algorithm) Scheduler <https://arxiv.org/abs/1810.05934>`_ .

 First, uncomment the following lines in the `bigru_lwan_tune configuration file <https://github.com/ASUS-AICS/LibMultiLabel/blob/master/example_config/EUR-Lex/bigru_lwan_tune.yml>`_